 How interest and capital works

-When you are repaying your loan each month, you start by paying off most of the interest first and some of the principal but towards the end of the loan term, this switches to paying off more principal and less interest.
+When you are repaying each of your loan instalments, you start by paying off most of the interest first and some of the principal but towards the end of the loan term, this switches to paying off more principal and less interest.

 Repay your loan early